AAbouZaid/flink-formula/README.md

         taskmanager.heap.mb: 512
         taskmanager.memory.preallocate: false
         taskmanager.numberOfTaskSlots: 1
+    slaves:
+        - host_name: flink-slave-1
+          ip_addr: 192.168.100.1
+        - host_name: flink-slave-2
+          ip_addr: 192.168.100.2
+        - host_name: flink-slave-3
+          ip_addr: 192.168.100.3
 ```

 The full list of usable keys under `flink.conf` is listed on the
 [Flink Configuration](https://ci.apache.org/projects/flink/flink-docs-master/setup/config.html)
-page.

-`flink.conf` is optional.
+page. `flink.conf` is optional.
 Without defining it in pillar, Flink will be
 installed with the default configuration.

+Elements of the `flink.slaves` list represent the cluster's slave nodes and
+they are used to fill `$FLINK_HOME/conf/slaves`.
+`flink.slaves` is optional.
+Without defining it in pillar,
+`$FLINK_HOME/conf/slaves` will be leaved untouched.

+Slave nodes can be defined as `(host_name, ip_addr)` or simply with
+`host_name`.
+In the first case, an entry in `/etc/hosts` will be added.

 ### [`flink.taskmanager`](./flink/taskmanager.sls)